Exhibition — from 15 Dec 2017

 The building’s revitalized layout and collection presentation format are based on the vision of Beatrix Ruf and realized by the team of the Stedelijk Museum Amsterdam.

-STEDELIJK BASE is in cooperation with AMO / Rem Koolhaas and Federico Martelli.
-Special thanks for the generous support by the Stedelijk Museum Fonds, Tata Steel Netherlands, ProWinko ProArt and Zumtobel Group.
+The exhibition display for STEDELIJK BASE / Part 1 is designed by AMO / Rem Koolhaas with Federico Martelli.
+Special thanks for the generous support of our partners Stedelijk Museum Fonds, Tata Steel Netherlands, ProWinko ProArt, Zumtobel Group and BankGiro Loterij.

 The Stedelijk Museum is supported by: